garyzhubc/STAT406-2017/Lecture16/README.md

 Random Forests
 ==============

 Even though using a *bagged* ensemble of trees helps to improve the stability of resulting predictor, it can be improved further.
 The main idea is to reduce the (conditional) potential correlation among bagged trees, as discussed in class.
 In `R` we use the funtion `randomForest` from the package with the same name.
-The syntax is the same as that of `rpart`, but the tuning parameters for each of the *trees* in the *forest* are different from \`rpart.
+The syntax is the same as that of `rpart`, but the tuning parameters for each of the *trees* in the *forest* are different from `rpart`.
 Refer to the help page if you need to modify them.

 ``` r
 library(randomForest)
 a.rf <- randomForest(V3~V1+V2, data=mm, ntree=500)
 ```

-Predictions can be obtained using the `predict` method, as usual.
+Predictions can be obtained using the `predict` method, as usual, when you specify the `newdata` argument.
 To visualize the Random Forest, we compute the corresponding predicted conditional class probabilities on the relatively fine grid used before.
 The predicted conditional probabilities for class *red* are shown in the plot below (how are these computed, exactly?)

 ``` r
 pp.rf <- predict(a.rf, newdata=dd, type='prob')